AnyDSL/MimIR/docs/phases.md

 \include "examples/sccp.h"

-The provided [Sparse Conditional Constant Propagation (SCCP)](https://en.wikipedia.org/wiki/Sparse_conditional_constant_propagation) implementation is a good example of how phases are intended to be structured.
+The provided [Sparse Conditional Constant Propagation (SCCP)](https://en.wikipedia.org/wiki/Sparse_conditional_constant_propagation) implementation is a good example of the intended phase structure.
-Its overall architecture is:
+Its architecture is:

 - an inner [`Analysis`](@ref mim::Analysis) computes propagation facts on the old world,
-- the outer [`RWPhase`](@ref mim::RWPhase) uses those facts to rebuild a simplified new world.
+- an outer [`RWPhase`](@ref mim::RWPhase) uses those facts to rebuild a simplified new world.

-@note The implementation does not only propagate constants but arbitrary expressions!
+@note The implementation propagates not only constants but also arbitrary expressions.

 ### What the Analysis Computes

 \include "examples/sccp.cpp"

 The SCCP analysis associates each lambda variable with a lattice value:

 - bottom: no useful information yet,
 - a concrete expression: this value can be propagated,
-- top: keep the variable as-is.
+- top: keep the variable as-is (a `Def` maps to itself).

 In the implementation, this lattice is stored as a `Def2Def` map.
-A particularly nice aspect here is that the propagated value is itself a regular [`Def`](@ref mim::Def).
+A nice aspect here is that the propagated value is itself a regular [`Def`](@ref mim::Def).
-This is exactly the benefit of building analysis on top of [`Rewriter`](@ref mim::Rewriter): the abstract domain can live directly inside MimIR, so canonicalization and normalization come for free.
+This illustrates the benefit of building analysis on top of [`Rewriter`](@ref mim::Rewriter): the abstract domain can live directly inside MimIR, so canonicalization and normalization come for free.

 The analysis traverses the old world and updates the lattice when it sees applications of optimizable lambdas.
 If new information is discovered, it sets `todo_ = true`, causing the analysis to rerun until stable.
 This is a textbook use of [`Analysis`](@ref mim::Analysis):

 - walk the old IR,
 - collect facts,
 - iterate to a fixed point.